ajhelmstetter/afrodyn/beast_tutorial.md

 	~/programs/modeltest-ng -d nt -i $sample -h ugif -s 3 done
 ```

-Run the following to find models selected by BIC:
+Then run the following to find best models as selected by BIC:

 ```bash
 grep -A2 'Best model according to BIC' *.log | grep 'Model'
 ```

-Copy results into excel, add a column with numbers 0-31

-Sort by name of selected model
+Copy results into excel, add a column with numbers 0-31 and sort by name of selected model.

 ## Prepare XML using beauti